 Flaws are lurking beneath the M55’s attractive shell, such as a slight stiffness to its click action: its Omron switches are very slightly resistant—a colleague described it as "spongey."
 But while there's not a great deal to rave or complain about, it’s available for such an affordable price that it's definitely worth a look.

-Read the full Corsair M55 RGB Pro review (opens in new tab).
+Read our full Corsair M55 RGB Pro review.

 Left-handed gaming mouse FAQ